Mid Cornwall · PL26

 Why Roche is its own job.

-Conservation Area covers the village core.
+Locally, conservation Area covers the village core.
 Roche Rock SSSI and listed chapel, plus surrounding clay pits, shape most planning conversations.
 For building regulations package specifically, parts of Roche sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Roche project as a PL26-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Roche projects parish-up, not template-down — the PL26 context shapes the design from day one.
+Whether the project is on modern small estate development in the centre or further out toward Luxulyan, the building regulations package response is locally tuned.

 Planning note